jchai002/choir-justice-supplies/au/en/voicemail.markdown

 tags: [end-user-features, calling, voicemail, wework]
 ---

-One of the benefits of having your own extension is that it comes with personalized voicemail.
+One of the benefits of having your own extension is that it comes with personalised voicemail.
 You can record your own greeting and check your voicemail messages in a variety of ways.

 1. Table of Contents
 {:toc}